 Note that eventing utilizes multiple workers and multiple HTTP cURL sessions and so a handler cannot rely on all requests executing on the same HTTP session.
 It can rely on issued cookies being presented on subsequent requests only within the duration of a single eventing handler invocation.

-Built-in Functions

-crc64

-This function calculates the CRC64 hash of an object using the ISO polynomial.
-The function takes one parameter, the object to checksum, and this can be any JavaScript object that can be encoded to JSON.
-The hash is returned as a string (because JavaScript numeric types offers only 53-bit precision).
-Note that the hash is sensitive to ordering of parameters in case of map objects.

-function OnUpdate(doc, meta) {

-var crc_str = crc64(doc);

-...

-}

 Terminology

 Handler